I Drove All Night: Roy Orbison version

-Jeff Lynne sampled Roy Orbison's 1987 recordings for the 1992 posthumous album King of Hearts, on which "I Drove All Night" was one of the tracks.
-However, Orbison's version of the song first appeared on the 1991 Super Mario World-themed compilation album Nintendo: White Knuckle Scorin'.
-Released as a single in June 1992, the song was a significant hit in the United Kingdom, reaching number 7 on the UK Singles Chart, matching the peak position of Lauper's version three years earlier.
-King of Hearts and "I Drove All Night" were generally well received in the United States, returning Orbison to the Billboard charts and receiving a Grammy Award.
-A music video featuring Jason Priestley and Jennifer Connelly was also made for the single, mixed with archive footage of Orbison and included subtle background references to the Mario series and the album's title.
-The song is featured in the film Paperback Hero, starring Hugh Jackman.
+Jeff Lynne sampled Roy Orbison's 1987 recordings for the 1992 posthumous album King of Hearts, which included "I Drove All Night".
+However, Orbison's version first appeared on the 1991 Super Mario World-themed compilation Nintendo: White Knuckle Scorin'.

+Released as a single in June 1992, the track became a significant hit in the United Kingdom, reaching number seven on the UK Singles Chart, matching the peak of Lauper's version three years earlier.
+King of Hearts and "I Drove All Night" were generally well received in the United States, returning Orbison to the Billboard charts and earning a Grammy Award.

+A music video was produced for the single, starring Jason Priestley and Jennifer Connelly, intercut with archive footage of Orbison.
+The video also includes subtle background references to the Mario series and the compilation's theme.

+The song is also featured in the film Paperback Hero, starring Hugh Jackman.